John Snagge: Life

 He appeared as himself in the 1960 TV Hancock's Half Hour episode, 'The East Cheam Centenary', where he commentates on the street 'procession', from Hancock's bedroom at 23 Railway Cuttings.
+He also played himself in a 1961 episode of Here's Harry called 'The Request'.

 Snagge retired in 1965, but continued to provide commentaries for the Boat Race until 1980.
 The same year his wife Eileen died.
 Around this time he also appeared on Noel Edmonds's Radio 1 show on Sunday mornings, a role subsequently taken up by Brian Perkins.

 When BBC Radio Stoke-on-Trent (now BBC Radio Stoke) was launched in 1968 Snagge introduced the new station by apologising for the break in transmission that had occurred on 30 October 1928, i.e. the close of 6ST, and that it was "due to circumstances beyond our control.
 Normal transmission has now been resumed".

 He voiced the commentary on the Sex Pistols track, Pistols Propaganda, which appeared on the B-side of their single (I'm Not Your) Stepping Stone.
 The track is the soundtrack to the trailer for their film, The Great Rock 'n' Roll Swindle.

 During the 1949 University Boat Race Snagge's voice filled with excitement and he reported: "I can't see who's in the lead but it's either Oxford or Cambridge".

 He was the guardian of Wally Hope, founder of the Stonehenge Free Festival, until his premature death in 1975.

 John Snagge died in Slough from throat cancer in 1996, aged 91.